grischdian/kivy-raspbian/README.md

 Clone the Kivy Git Repo [here](https://github.com/kivy/kivy), go to `./kivy/examples/demo/touchtracer/` and edit the `main.py` according to the instructions above.

 Run with `python3 main.py`

+## Autostart your application on raspbian
+Copy `kivy` Script from this repo to `/etc/init.d/kivy` and adjust the path to your application.
+Run `sudo update-rc.d kivy defaults` as root

+Reboot

+Enjoy!

 ## Support / Contact